What is Montessori?

 5. Montessori schools use specially designed materials.

-Dr. Montessori designed sensorial materials for the purpose of developing a child's five senses.
-The materials include the cylinder blocks, the pink tower, the brown or broad stair, the red rods, the colored cylinders and more.
-As well there is a host of other materials used for the learning and discovery activities of older children.
-Upper school teachers are usually expected to develop their own materials.
+Dr. Montessori designed sensorial materials to develop a child's five senses.
+The materials include the cylinder blocks, the pink tower, the brown or broad staircase, the red rods, the colored cylinders, and more.
+There are also a host of other materials used for the learning and discovery activities of older children.
+Upper school teachers are usually expected to develop their materials.

 Learning materials: "In the Montessori classroom, learning materials are arranged invitingly on low, open shelves.
 Children may choose whatever materials they would like to use and may work for as long as the material holds their interest.
 When they are finished with each material, they return it to the shelf from which it came."
 North American Montessori Teachers' Association

 Implicit in these five facts about Montessori is the reality that your child is beginning an incredible journey.
-If you decide to send him to a Montessori school, you must remain involved with his education on a daily basis.
+If you decide to send him to a Montessori school, you must remain involved with his education daily.
 His teacher is his guide at school.
 You are his guide for life.
 24/7.
 You will always know what is best for him.
 Never forget that.